marjoleinbruijning/trackdem/README.md

 ## Updates version 0.4
 * Optimized identification and tracking functions to work with longer image sequences.
 * Increased flexibility in function createImageSeq().

-## Abstract
-The aim of **trackdem** is to obtain unbiased automated estimates of population densities and body size distributions, using video material or image sequences as input.
-It is meant to assist in evolutionary and ecological studies, which often rely on accurate estimates of population size, structure and/or individual behaviour.
-The main functionality of **trackdem** includes a set of functions to convert a short video into an image sequence, background detection, particle identification and linking, and the training of an artifical neural network for noise filtering.

 ## Installation